 - Some two million Uyghurs are not being held in massive prison camps.
 In fact, these prisons are just training centres that offer “hope”.

-Yet this CCP propaganda finds its way into newspapers distributed around the world.
+This is the type CCP propaganda that finds its way into newspapers distributed around the world.

 The paid content in these supplements is nothing less than a deliberate attempt by the CCP to promote itself to an international audience and deflect attention from its human rights abuses.